rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>[8], 334, [2], 32 pages</CITE>
 > Note on extent of manifestation: <CITE>"Prima elementa linguae Syriacae Iesu-Christo vernaculae ... per Iohannem Gasbarum Myricaeum Themarensem Hennembergico-Francum," 32 pages at end, has separate title page and is bound back-to-front.
 Title in Syriac precedes Latin title</CITE>

-<a name="6.215.424.2">6.215.424.2</a> If a volume has pagination of its own and also bears the pagination of a larger resource of which it is a part, record the paging of the individual volume.
-Record the pagination of the larger sequence in a note on extent of manifestation (see [Extent of manifestation, 6.24.424.4](/DCRMR/phys-desc/Extent-of-manifestation/#6.24.424.4)).
+<a name="6.215.424.2">6.215.424.2</a> If a volume has pagination of its own and also bears the pagination of a larger resource of which it is a part, record the paging of the individual volume as [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/).
+Record the pagination of the larger sequence in a note on extent of manifestation (see [Extent of manifestation, 6.21.424.4](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.424.4)).

 > Example:
 > Extent of manifestation: <CITE>16 pages</CITE>
 > Note on extent of manifestation: <CITE>Pages 4-16 also numbered 196-208</CITE>

-<a name="6.215.424.3">6.215.424.3</a> If the extent is not fully recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) (when, e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important (see [6.21.424.6](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.424.6)).
+<a name="6.215.424.3">6.215.424.3</a> If the extent is not fully recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) (e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important (see [6.21.424.6](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.424.6)).

 #### 6.215.4245 Expansions of corrections

-<a name="6.215.3.4245.1">6.215.4245.1</a> If misleading or incorrect numbering is recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), provide an explanatory note on extent of manifestation if considered important (see [6.21.4245.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4245.2)).
+<a name="6.215.4245.4245.1">6.215.4245.1</a> If misleading or incorrect numbering is recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), provide an explanatory note on extent of manifestation if considered important (see [6.21.4245.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4245.2)).

 > Example:
 > Extent of manifestation: <CITE>564 [that is, 56] leaves</CITE>